iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/methods/applicationWhitelist.md

 ### authorizedUser (required)

-The ETH address for the user needing authorized for the whitelist.
+The ETH address of the user needing to be authorized to access the data in order to send an email.

 <pre class="language-javascript"><code class="lang-javascript">const web3mailApplicationWhitelist= "0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e";